avinashpatnaik/TwoPhaseCommitDistributedSystem/README.md

 Implemented Two Phase Commit, 2PC, protocol with backup transaction manager, BTM <br/>

-Implemented Two Phase Commit, 2PC, protocol with backup transaction manager, BTM.
 2PC protocol is a transaction management protocol for distributed set<br/>
 up which aims to achieve atomic transactions in distributed set up similar to atomic transactions in single database instances.<br/>